2019-20 Adventure Series

-The Adventure Series has been hosted by Mystic Seaport for more than 65 years and provides a unique opportunity for attendees to meet adventurers firsthand and experience a wide array of challenges — on the sea, in the air, and on land — all over the world.
+Hosted by Mystic Seaport Museum for more than 70 years, the Adventure Series provides a unique opportunity for attendees to meet adventurers firsthand and experience a wide array of challenges — on the sea, in the air, and on land — all over the world.

 The series is sponsored by StoneRidge, a senior living community.
-Afternoon programs will be held in the River Room at Latitude 41° Restaurant, 105 Greenmanville Ave., Mystic, unless otherwise noted.
-StoneRidge will host three programs at their facility, 186 Jerry Browne Rd, Mystic.
-Please see descriptions below and call our office – 860.572.5331 – with any questions.
+Afternoon programs are held in the River Room at Latitude 41° Restaurant, 105 Greenmanville Ave., Mystic, unless otherwise noted.
+StoneRidge will host two evening programs at its facility (designated by *), 186 Jerry Browne Rd, Mystic, and the rest will be in the River Room.
+Please see detailed descriptions below and call 860.572.5331 with any questions.

 *Evening program will be at StoneRidge.